Postgraduate study in Food Science

 Phone: +64 9 923 7020

-To find a supervisor to work with you on your research project please see Postgraduate Research Topics, or contact Associate Professor Siew-Young Quek
+To find a supervisor to work with you on your research project please see Postgraduate Research Topics, or contact Professor Siew-Young Quek